 If you’re just getting started with search engine optimisation (SEO), you might be tempted to go through Google’s ranking factors one by one and create a list of things you need to do to optimise your site.

 Normally, that would be a good approach.
-The problem is that search engines are governed by complex algorithms that take into account not tens or hundreds but more like 10,000 factors when ranking sites.
+The problem is that search engines are governed by complex algorithms that take into account not tens, or hundreds, but more then 10,000 factors when ranking sites.
 That’s not a to-do list you want or have time to go through.

 Fortunately, there’s a better, more effective approach.
 And this approach also allows you to focus on other aspects of growing your audience and business.

 Start small.
 Choose a few key things to focus on, learn how to implement them on your site, make the changes, and then measure the results.

 This has two benefits: 1. you get familiarised with SEO and 2. you get to see what worked and what didn’t, and what other things you can try to boost your site’s visibility in the search engine results.

 So in this post we’ll walk you through six things you should do as a SEO beginner to convince search engines like Google that your website deserves one of the top spots.

 1. Find out how people search for your brand or business

 Your prospects search for your brand, business, products or services in lots of different ways.

 For example, if you’re an emergency plumber in London, users could search for “emergency plumber in London”, “emergency plumber near me” or “24/7 emergency plumbing repair” to find you online.